-- 1. Principle of Autonomy: each unit should be granted a high degree of autonomy to manage its local knowledge.
+- Principle of Autonomy: each organisational unit should be granted a high degree of autonomy to manage its local knowledge.
 Autonomy can be allowed at different levels.
-We are mainly interested in what we call semantic autonomy, this means the possibility of choosing the most appropriate conceptualisations of what is locally known (for example, creating its own knowledge maps, which in [6] are called contexts); - 2.
-Principle of Coordination: each unit must be enabled to exchange knowledge with other units not by imposing the adoption of a single, common interpretative schema (this would be a violation of the first principle), but through a mechanism of mapping other units' context onto its context from its own perspective (that is, by projecting what other organisational units know onto its own interpretative schema).
+We are mainly interested in what we call semantic autonomy, that is the possibility of choosing the most appropriate conceptualisation of what is locally known (for example, through the creation of their own knowledge maps, which in [6] are called contexts); - 2.
+Principle of Coordination: each unit must be enabled to exchange knowledge with other units not through the adoption of a single, common interpretation schema (this would be a violation of the first principle), but through a mechanism of mapping other units' contexts onto its context from its own perspective (that is, by projecting what other units know onto its own interpretation schema).

-Under this view, a DKM system must support two qualitatively different processes: the autonomous management of knowledge locally produced within a single unit, and the coordination of the different units without a centrally defined semantics.
-The resulting high level architecture of a system for DKM is depicted in Figure 2^1 .
+In this view, a DKM system must support two qualitatively different processes: the autonomous management of knowledge locally produced within a single unit, and the coordination of the different units without a centrally defined semantics.
+The resulting high level architecture of a system for DKM is depicted in Figure 21.